MikeSmithLabTeam/particletracker/docs/source/rstfiles/installation.rst

 - Create a conda environment by typing "conda create --name particle"
 - Type "conda activate particle"
+- conda install git
 - conda install pyqt
-- conda install git
+- conda install pytables
 - pip install git+https://github.com/MikeSmithLabTeam/particletracker
-- conda install jupyterlab (Optional - nice way to work with the final data in a jupyter notebook)

-- When installing there appears to be a bug that affects the pandas HDFSTore.
-This can be resolved by: pip uninstall pytables, and then: conda install -c anaconda pytables

--On Windows we ran into an error that seemed to require the installation of the Microsoft Visual Studio Build tools.
-These can be installed from here:
+On Windows we sometimes ran into an error at this point concerning the hdflib that can be resolved by installing the Microsoft Visual Studio Build tools.
+Once you've installed them restart computer, open anaconda terminal, activate environment (step 2 above) Rerun the final command above.
+The build tools can be installed from here:

 https://visualstudio.microsoft.com/visual-cpp-build-tools/

+(Optional - nice way to work with the final data in a jupyter notebook)
+- conda install jupyterlab

 to upgrade use: